national poultry improvement plan

 How NPIP Works

-Poultry flocks enrolled in NPIP are tested and recertified annually, at the owner’s expense.
+Poultry flocks enrolled in NPIP are tested and recertified annually, at the owner’s expense (varies by state).
 The exact tests involved depend on both bird species and which program(s) the member enrolls in.
 The grounds are also inspected to ensure they are clean and conducive to maintaining healthy birds.

 NPIP also involves a periodic biosecurity audit.
 The NPIP member must create a written report of all the specific management practices employed to protect flock health.
 The report must also explain how these practices are implemented and enforced.

-NPIP certification is conducted by each state’s department of agriculture.
-Cackle Hatchery is NPIP member #43-105 with the National Poultry Members by State.
+NPIP certification is usually conducted by each state’s department of agriculture - or someone certified.
+Check out National Poultry Members by State.
 When you purchase poultry or hatching eggs from Open Gate you can be sure they are NPIP certified.